CoinFundApp/coinfund/SECURITY.md

 ## Reporting a Vulnerability

-To disclose a vulnerability in the CoinFundIt.com application, please contact us at https://coinfundit.com/contact/
+To disclose a vulnerability in the CoinFund application, please contact us at https://coinfund.app/contact/